-A number of things affect blood clotting and can therefore affect your treatment with Warfarin tablets.
-To make sure Warfarin tablets work properly and safely, it is important to follow the advice below.
+A number of things affect blood clotting and can therefore affect your warfarin treatment.
+To make sure your warfarin works properly and safely, it is important to follow the advice below.

-Increases the effect of Warfarin tablets Reduces the effect of Warfarin tablets What to do Weight loss Weight gain Do not go on a weight reducing diet or change your eating habits without discussing it first with your doctor or nurse.
-Keep your level of activity as close to normal as possible Vitamin K Do not take vitamin K supplements.
-0.5 mg Vitamin K supplements should be taken only if prescribed by doctors as sudden increase in vitamin K intake may decrease the effect of Warfarin tablets.
-Foods such as liver, broccoli, brussel sprouts and green leafy vegetables contain large amounts of vitamin K Do not make any major changes to your diet whilst taking Warfarin tablets.
-Cranberry juice and cranberry products (and possibly grapefruit juice) Do not drink either cranberry juice or grapefruit juice or products containing these whilst taking Warfarin tablets.
-Large amounts of alcohol Only drink small amounts of alcohol whilst taking Warfarin tablets.
+Increases effect of Warfarin Reduces effect of Warfarin What to do Weight loss Weight gain Do not go on a weight reducing diet or change your eating habits without discussing it first with your doctor or nurse.
+Keep your level of activity as close to normal as possible.
+Vitamin K Vitamin K supplements should be taken only if prescribed by doctors as sudden increase in Vitamin K intake may decrease the effect of Warfarin.
+Foods such as liver, broccoli, brussel sprouts and green leafy vegetables contain large Don't make any major changes to your diet whilst taking warfarin.

+amounts of vitamin K. Cranberry juice and cranberry products (and possibly grapefruit juice) Don't drink either cranberry juice or grapefruit juice or products containing these whilst taking warfarin.
+Large amounts of alcohol Only drink small amounts whilst taking warfarin.
 Sudden illness such as the flu or feeling run down Stomach upset, diarrhoea, being sick (vomiting) If any of these happen, tell your doctor or nurse, as your dose may need to be changed.
 Stopping smoking Seek medical advice before you give up smoking.

-Keep healthcare professionals informed
+Keep healthcare professionals informed:

 Carry your anticoagulation record card with you at ALL times.
-Always tell any doctors, surgeons, nurses, dentists or pharmacists that you are taking Warfarin tablets.
-You should also have received a booklet which includes more information about Warfarin tablets along with a list of symptoms which need to be checked by your doctor immediately.
+Always tell any doctors, surgeons, nurses, dentists or pharmacists that you go to that you are taking Warfarin.
+You should also have received a booklet which includes more information about Warfarin along with a list of symptoms which need to be checked by your doctor immediately.